Duplessis Orphans: Legal recourse in the 1990s

 By the 1990s, about 3,000 survivors and a large group of supporters formed the Duplessis Orphans Committee, seeking damages from the Quebec provincial government.
 In March 1999, the provincial government made an offer of approximately CAD$15,000 as full compensation to each of the victims.
 The offer was rejected and the provincial government was harshly criticized, with Quebec's ombudsman at the time, Daniel Jacoby, saying that the government's handling of the affair trivialized the abuse alleged by the victims.
 In 2001, the claimants received an increased offer from the provincial government for a flat payment of $10,000 per person, plus an additional $1,000 for each year of wrongful confinement to a mental institution.
 The offer amounted to approximately $25,000 per orphan, but did not include any compensation for alleged victims of sexual or other abuse.

 After the offer was accepted by representatives of the Duplessis Orphans Committee, the result was bitterly contested by other members upon learning that under the terms of the settlement, the committee's lawyer, president, and former public relations official would receive six- to seven-figure payments, in comparison with the paltry amount given to the actual victims.
 The committee subsequently voted to replace both the president and the public relations official.
 Critics of the judgment pointed out that three of the bureaucrats running the government's compensation program were being paid over $1,000 per day for work, whereas the orphans themselves received the same amount of money for an entire year of their confinement.

 Seven religious communities were involved in operating some of the facilities: the Sisters of Providence, the Sisters of Mercy, the Grey Nuns of Montreal, the Sisters of Charity of Quebec, the Little Franciscans of Mary, the Brothers of Notre-Dame-de-la-Misericorde, and the Brothers of Charity.
-When the settlement with the provincial government was reached, the orphans agreed to drop any further legal action against the Catholic Church.
-This offended some survivors; in 2006, one of the Orphans, Martin Lécuyer, stated, "It's important for me, that the Church, the priests, that they recognize they were responsible for the sexual abuse, and the aggression.
+When the settlement with the provincial government was reached, the committee agreed to drop any further legal action against the Catholic Church.
+This offended some survivors; in 2006, one of the orphans, Martin Lécuyer, stated, "It's important for me, that the Church, the priests, that they recognize they were responsible for the sexual abuse, and the aggression.
 It's not for the government to set that peace...
 It's an insult, and it's the biggest proof that the government is an accomplice of the Church."